Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Cart Page:
-* Most Color's in cart is the hex code not the name, it should always use the stored colors name
+* colors use a custom hex mapping for name, but it should be using the color name stored in
 * Should havbe a small preview image of the model / the product photo, this may require additional processing (possibly from backend) in order to create the thumbnail; We will implement this later
 * Edit a already quoted item.

 Checkout page:
-* Colors should be the color name, not the hex code
+* Colors should be the color name, not the hex code.
 * Material should always be all caps so like PLA
 * Should hide navbar
 * The navBar will reappear on thank you page or going back